 - 12 months for obstetric services;

-- 2 months for psychiatric care, rehabilitation and palliative care; and
+- 2 months for psychiatric care, rehabilitation and palliative care (even if pre-existing); and

 - 2 months for all other services.